 4. HAZE IMPACT ON VISIBILITY

-In meteorology, visibility is a measure of distance at which an object or light can be clearly discerned.
+In meteorology, visibility is a measure of the distance at which an object or light can be clearly discerned.
 In extremely clean air the visibility can be more than 320 km (200 miles) where there are large markers such as mountains or high ridges.
-The visual range is described in 10-degree scale where 0 means thick fog with visibility lower than 50 m and 9 means extremely good visibility with distance longer than 50 km.
+The visual range is described in the 10-degree scale where 0 means thick fog with visibility lower than 50 m and 9 means extremely good visibility with a distance longer than 50 km.

 5. WEATHER FORECAST

 Most weather forecast services do not focus on haze prediction itself.
 It remains a second-order weather element.
 The best way is to check the relative humidity or visibility forecast.
 It should bring a piece of relevant information about the haze density.
 In terms of the visibility forecast helpful can be a dew point forecast.
 On the other hand, the air pollution forecast is widely accessible, which has been raised in the previous article.

 The aforementioned numerical weather patterns show only a general situation in a few countries at once, which can be helpful for planning long-distance observations.
 There is another way to check the visual range forecast.
 An example can see in the picture below, but I will explain it in the forthcoming article about visibility.